strimzi/strimzi-kafka-operator/topic-controller/README.md

 ## Usage Recommendations

-1. Decide to either always operate on ConfigMaps or always operate directly on topics.
+1. Try to either always operate on ConfigMaps or always operate directly on topics.
 2. When creating a ConfigMap:
     * Remember that you can't easily change the name later.
     * Choose a name for the ConfigMap that reflects the name of the topic it describes.
     * Ideally the ConfigMap's `metadata.name` should be the same as its `data.name`.
+      To do this, the topic name will have to be a [valid Kubernetes resource name][identifiers].
 3. When creating a topic:
     * Remember that you can't change the name later.
     * It's best to use a name that is a [valid Kubernetes resource name][identifiers], otherwise the controller will have to sanitize the name when creating the corresponding ConfigMap.

 ## Format of the ConfigMap

-By default, the controller only considers ConfigMaps having the label `strimzi.io/kind=topic`, but this is configurable via the `TC_CM_LABELS` environment variable.
+By default, the controller only considers ConfigMaps having the label `strimzi.io/kind=topic`, but this is configurable via the `STRIMZI_CONFIGMAP_LABELS` environment variable.

 The `data` of such ConfigMaps supports the following keys:

 * `name` The name of the topic.
-If this is absent the name of the ConfigMap itself is used.
+Optional; if this is absent the name of the ConfigMap itself is used.
 * `partitions` The number of partitions of the Kafka topic.
 This can be increased, but not decreased.
+Required.
 * `replicas` The number of replicas of the Kafka topic.
+Required.
-* `config` A string in JSON format representing the topic configuration.
+* `config` A string in JSON format representing the [topic configuration][topic-config].
+Optional, defaulting to the empty set.

 ## Example